Listening with Misophonia (3): Activating the Ear

 Hildegard Westerkamp – A Vancouver Soundwalk (1973), map outlining a walking route with numbered listening stops

-Of course, soundwalks can also be experienced alone – as psychogeographical excursions, where one’s route is determined by what is most pleasing to the ear, e.g. small streets that seem very quiet.
-In a variation of this approach for small groups, one person is taking the lead while the others try to figure out which sound interests the lead person.
-During such a soundwalk I undertook with art students to teach them new perspectives on listening, the participants at one point even felt a strong sense of connectedness – simply because everybody was aware that they were actually sharing the same sound space.
+In a variation of this approach for small groups, one person takes the lead while the others try to figure out which sound interests the leader.
+During one such soundwalk, which I undertook with art students to teach them new perspectives on listening, the participants even felt a strong sense of connection at one point – simply because they were all aware that they were actually sharing the same sound space.

 Mapping Acoustic Situations